sushant097/MSU-AI-Club-Campus-Vision-Challenge/ProjectCompetitionDetails.md

 **You can use any resources/code available on the internet.
 We only evaluate overall as your logic/test scores obtained on our test dataset.**

 ### Judging Panel:
-- Professors and experienced AI practitioners from the Department of Computer Science.
+- Professors and experienced AI practitioners from the Department of Computer Science and Outside of MSU.
 - Potential guest judges from the industry.
 - Only results will be shown to participants.
+We will realease winners code/github repos.

 ### Prizes:
 - **1st Place:** Certificate of Achievement + \$200 gift card.